Introducing The Core Geometric System ™

 leg 1 2 + leg 2 2 = hypotenuse 2

-The area of a triangle equals exactly the half of the area of a rectangle with a width equal to the base of the triangle and length equal to the height of the triangle.
+The area of a triangle equals half of the area of a rectangle with a width equal to the base of the triangle and length equal to the height of the triangle.

-The base of a triangle multiplied by its height equals to a rectangle with an area exactly the double of the triangle.
+The base of a triangle multiplied by its height equals a rectangle with twice the area of the triangle.

 The square root of half of the area of the rectangle is the side length of the theoretical square that has the same area as the triangle.